its-hmny/BiKayaOS/README.md

 # BiKayaOS
-**A variation of the Kaya OS that can run on both uARM and uMPS architechture, this is the project for the OS course during the academic year 2019/2020**
+**A variation of the Kaya OS that can run on both uARM and uMPS architechtures, this is the project for the OS course during the academic year 2019/2020**

 This project is written by [Enea Guidi](https://github.com/its-hmny), [Marco Tomasone](https://github.com/MarcoTomasone), [Luca Genova](https://github.com/Lucajett99) and [Simone Boldrini](https://github.com/minosse99).
 The goal of the project is to write a kernel wich can run both on uMPS and uARM architechture, the project is divided in 3 main phases: